DyingShades/justinluong.com/menu/currentpeople.md

             Hi, my name is Gabriel Abundis.
 I am a third-year majoring in rangeland resources with a minor in botany and soils.
 I am from southern California and although I grew up with nature, I never truly appreciated it for what it is.
 I fell in love with rangelands and their role in supporting ecosystems.
 Currently my research focuses intently on exploring the intricate dynamics between photovoltaic cells and the delicate coastal California grasslands.
 I am particularly interested in the forage value of species, and holistic approaches for rangeland management.
 When I am not in lab, I enjoy taking my dogs on adventures and eating/cooking.
             <hr>

-    - title: "Claudia Alfaro Hernandez (Lab Assistant and Undergrad Researcher)"
+    - title: "Claudia Alfaro Hernandez (Former Lab Assistant and Researcher Associate)"
       image:
           name: ClaudiaAlfaro.jpeg
           alt: A photo of Claudia